microsoft/fluentui/rfcs/convergence/react-focus-management.md

 The description of the each constituent module in the library can be found in the [ability-helpers README](https://github.com/microsoft/ability-helpers).

 The bundle size of each of the differnt modules of the library are listed in the below table.
-The library is fully tree shakeable, and for most cases only the `Core` part of the library
+The library is fully tree shakeable, and for most cases only the `Core` part of the library is expected to be used

 | Module          | minified (kb) | gzipped(kb |
 |-----------------|---------------|------------|